tormjens/Meet-My-Team/README.txt

 We are currently working on a few, but as of now, we support the use of two options:

-1. [meet-my-team cols="NUM"] where NUM can be 1,2,3,4,6.
-Default: 3
-- cols will list out the number of cols of team members will be displayed in each row.
+1. [meet-my-team cols="NUM"] Default: 3 where NUM can be 1,2,3,4,6. => cols will list out the number of cols of team members will be displayed in each row.

-2. [meet-my-team parent_container_id="ID"] where ID can be the id of the overall container encapsulating the modals
-- This is utilized more for theme developers who want to target the specific classes
+2. [meet-my-team parent_container_id="ID"] where ID can be the id of the overall container encapsulating the modals  => This is utilized more for theme developers who want to target the specific classes

+3. [meet-my-team show_groups="GROUPS"] where GROUPS can be the different categories set forthe post

+4. [meet-my-team display_modal="BOOLEAN"] where BOOLEAN is true or false.
+This can be used to enable or disable the modal

+5. [meet-my-team align="ALIGN"] where ALIGN is left or center.
+This will allow the columns to be centered or left align.

+6. [meet-my-team display_picture="BOOLEAN"] wwhere BOOLEAN is true or false.
+This will display the picture on the page (outside of the modal)

 = What responsive grid are you using =